 In case you’re missing some or all of these things, we’ve provided a list of easy recommendations below.

-The Quad Damage can’t do its fragging without an operating system.
+This budget $400 gaming PC can’t do its fragging without an operating system.
 If you don’t have a pre-existing retail Windows installation to carry over from an old PC to this one, here’s our recommendations.

 If you want maximum performance and compatibility, buy a Windows 10 license.
 This is an expensive route, but it will ensure that you get the most out of your rig.